Naultinus punctatus

 A robust species of green gecko, found in the forested regions of the southern North Island of Aotearoa/New Zealand.
 Although often lacking the beautiful white dorsal patternings found in many of Aotearoa's green geckos, mature males make up for this by sporting beautiful pale blue flanks.
 Barking geckos - along with the Northland green gecko (Naultinus grayii) - are regarded as the largest species amongst Aotearoa's green geckos (Naultinus).

 These geckos are characterised by their bright to pale green upper surfaces, which in some individuals are broken up by white or yellowish markings (either striped, blotched, or a combination of both).
 The sides of the animals are much the same as the upper surfaces, although are typically flushed with a pale blue colouration in mature males.
 Their mouth is often bordered below by a white stripe which typically terminates at the edge of the mouth, but may continue onto the opening of the ear.
 The ventral colour is pale green, sometimes with a yellow tinge, although some males exhibit a blue-tinged stomach.
-The soles of the feet are yellow in colouration as opposed to the other North Island greens, which have green soles.

 Mouth and tongue colour is typically a key feature in distinguishing between North Island Naultinus species, however, the barking and elegant gecko (Naultinus elegans) share the combination of a deep blue mouth with a black tongue.
 Interestingly, barking geckos seem to have issues regrowing their tails once dropped, resulting in a strange toilet plunger-esque tail.